Zeyu-Li/blog/_posts/2022-03-28-art-portfolio.md

 ![discord_avatar](../assets/img/art/github_avatar.png)

 This is my GitHub avatar that was made in [Mandelbulb3D](https://www.mandelbulb.com/2014/mandelbulb-3d-mb3d-fractal-rendering-software/), a 3D fractal (called mandelbulbs) generator!
-The theory behind fractals are that they are a self recurring image of themselves at different scales.
+The theory behind fractals is that they are a self recurring image of themselves at different scales.

 ### Penguins